demjanp/arch14cz_frontend/README.md

 ## About Arch14CZ - Frontend <a name="about"></a>
 Frontend web interface for Arch14CZ - the database of archaeological radiocarbon dates of the Czech Republic.

+For the backend interface see the [arch14cz_backend](https://github.com/demjanp/arch14cz_backend) project.

 ## Developer Notes <a name="developer"></a>
 Arch14CZ - Frontend requires PHP 5 and PostgreSQL installed on the server.